harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 Starting 6 weeks before PCT:

 * **Weeks 6-4:** 500-1000 IU 3x/week

 * **Weeks 3-1:** 250-500 IU 3x/week

 * **Week 0:** Start PCT (SERM)

 ### 3. 1-2 Weeks Before PCT

-Typically this will be run in the \~2 weeks leading up to PCT after your last injection, while you are waiting for your AAS esters to clear (assuming long esters -- Ex: Test E or C).
+Typically this will be run in the \~2 weeks leading up to PCT after your last injection, while you are waiting for your AAS esters to clear (assuming long esters such as Test E or C).
 If using short esters (Prop and/or Ace), nothing changes.
 You just start the HCG while on cycle (1-2 weeks before PCT).

 If you chose to utilize hCG in this fashion (unless using short esters (Prop and/or Ace), there is one remaining issues to be addressed: